shipleydm/IS7024_Project/README.md

 ## Functional Requirements
 ### Requirement 1: Search for Movies
 Scenario
-As a user interested in movies, I want to be able to search movies based on any filter: movie name, movie genre, movie director, movie actor
+As a user interested in movies, I want to be able to search movies based on movie name, imdb id.

 Dependencies
 Movies search data are available and accessible.